-The procedure prescribes that both supervisors individually assess the student's work and come to a conclusion on its quality.
+The procedure requires both supervisors to individually assess the work of the student and come to a conclusion on the quality of his/her work using a predetermined assessment form.

 The panel discussed this procedure with the Board of Examiners during the site visit.
 It came to the conclusion that when students do their thesis work externally, it was possible that an external supervisor who is not appointed as an examiner could be an assessor of the thesis.
 In reaction to the remarks on this issue, the programme management changed the assessment procedure immediately.
 External supervisors can advise about the quality of the student's work to an assessor, but the BoE will explicitly check if two formally appointed examiners in fact assess the theses.
 After checking this procedure, the panel is pleased about the measures taken and concludes that this ensures a correct and independent procedure in all cases.